donkracho286/episode-prep/open/quantunTron.md

     what are the wind limits?
   - Which sensors are used as part of the autopilot?
 What is the "brain" of the Quantum Tron?
   What micro controller?
 What kind of development: model-based (especially for the controllers) or hand-written code, AI?
-Is it considered safety-critical, standards covered?
+Is it considered safety-critical, standards covered? (certification?)
   - What aero surfaces?
   - Talk us throught the tilting.
 Challenges?